Monoecy: Occurrence

 Monoecy is most common in temperate climates and is often associated with inefficient pollinators or wind-pollinated plants.
 It may be beneficial to reducing pollen-stigma interference, thus increasing seed production.

 Around 10% of all seed plant species are monoecious.
+A substantial majority of conifers are monoecious, including the entirety of Pinaceae and most of Cupressaceae.
 It is present in 7% of angiosperms.
+Almost all of the order Fagales are monoecious, including all of the major temperate tree genera Alnus (alder), Betula (birch), Castanea (chestnut), Fagus (beech), Juglans (walnut), and Quercus (oak).
 Most Cucurbitaceae are monoecious including most watermelon cultivars.
 It is prevalent in Euphorbiaceae.
 Dioecy is replaced by monoecy in polyploid populations of Mercurialis annua.
+Monoecious hemp was first reported in 1929.

 Maize

 Maize is monoecious since both pistillate (female) and stamenate (male) flowers occur on the same plant.
 The pistillate flowers are present on the ears of corn and the stamenate flowers are in the tassel at the top of the stalk.
 In the ovules of the pistillate flowers, diploid cells called megaspore mother cells undergo meiosis to produce haploid megaspores.
 In the anthers of the stamenate flowers, diploid pollen mother cells undergo meiosis to produce pollen grains.
 Meiosis in maize requires gene product RAD51, a protein employed in recombinational repair of DNA double-strand breaks.